-It was a long weekend of December, we decided to visit Modhera and Rani Ki Vav, Patan as our last trip of the year 2017.Though located in my own state Gujarat, I couldn’t make a visit to Sun Temple Modhera,Gujarat known for its amazing architecture but this time I had decided I will make it happen.
+It was a long weekend in December, we decided to visit Modhera and Rani Ki Vav, Patan.
+The Sun Temple Modhera Gujarat is known for its amazing architecture but this time I decided I will make it happen.

 After catching an early morning train to Ahmedabad, we caught a bus toward Mehsana.
 As we reached Mehsana, I was amazed to see the intriguing carved temples from my bus window; and I imagined myself if these temples are so amazing then how beautiful the Sun temple Modhera could be!!

-As far as everyone know, there is one prominent Konark Sun temple in Odisha, India but Sun temple in Modhera, Gujarat is also one of the significant temple dedicated to Lord Sun.
+As far as everyone knows, there is one prominent Konark Sun temple in Odisha, India but Sun temple in Modhera, Gujarat is also one of the significant temples dedicated to Lord Sun.

-The Modhera Sun Temple is a Hindu temple dedicated to Lord Sun(surya) built by King Bhimdev of Chalukya dynasty in 11th century.
-One more interesting thing to know about the temple is that No worship or Pooja is offered as there is No idol of sun now in the premises.[The site is now maintained by ASI].
+The Modhera Sun Temple is a Hindu temple dedicated to Lord Sun(Surya) built by King Bhimdev of the Chalukya dynasty in the 11th century.
+One more interesting thing to know about the temple is that No worship or Pooja is offered as there is No idol of the sun now on the premises.

-But the temple is so beautiful and well maintained place with manicured Garden area.
+But the temple is so beautiful and well-maintained place with manicured Garden area.
 If you are planning a trip to Gujarat, don’t miss this place.

-Sun Temple Modhera Gujarat:
+Sun Temple Modhera Gujarat

-Modhera Sun Temple Architecture:
+Modhera Sun Temple Architecture

-While the Sun temple at Konark has been constructed on the wheels of the chariot, the sun temple has been constructed as per the layers of Lotus flower on sand stone.
-Every single inch of the structure is covered with the sculptural patterns of Gods, Goddesses, birds, beasts and flowers etc.
+While the Sun temple at Konark has been constructed on the wheels of the chariot, the sun temple has been constructed as per the layers of Lotus flower on sandstone.
+Every single inch of the structure is covered with the sculptural patterns of Gods, Goddesses, birds, beasts, and flowers, etc.

 The temple complex consists of three prominent Parts: Surya Kund, Sabha Mandap (Court Gallery), Guda Mandap

-Suryakund consists of 108 small temples which are in accordance with 108 lords name mentioned in hindu articles, mantras etc. The temples are dedicated to lord Vishnu, Ganpati, Shiva and Shitala Mata (known for chicken pox goddess) and other small idols of vaishnav religion.
+Suryakund consists of 108 small temples which are in accordance with 108 lords’ names mentioned in Hindu articles, mantras, etc. The temples are dedicated to lord Vishnu, Ganpati, Shiva and Shitala Mata (known for the chicken pox goddess) and other small idols of Vaishnav religion.